 Server-side-ad-insertion stitches ads into the content in a single pod, as a single deliverable before it is delivered on the device or browser.
 The ad handling logic is defined at the server level itself hence, the ads carefully bypass the ad blockers.

 How does SSAI work for Publishers

 SSAI ad serving experience is quite similar to that of a TV ad where an ad request is made during the scheduled break.
-Once this request is made, the ad servers stitches the ads into the video stream prior to sending video.
-This means that the ad blockers can’t interpret this single delivery stream and deciphers it as a content.
+Once this request is made, the ad servers stitch the ads into the video stream prior to sending the video.
+This means that the ad blockers can’t interpret this single delivery stream and deciphers it as content.
 SSAI supports personalization and geo-targeting for video content.
 However, it does not support re-targeting

 - The video-ads and content is then delivered to the user as a single stream.